sitarskapage/labguy-server/readme.md

 3. Details
 + MediaController: upsert for yt
-+ install and use Prompts for postinstall
++ postinstall: remove variable prompts.
+Should only generate keypair and seed.